swiftlang/swift/benchmark/README.md

 contained in the directories `single-source` and `multi-source`.
 It gathers information about the tests and then generates the files from templates using jinja2.
-The motivation for creating this script was to eliminate the need to manually add atleast three lines to harness files (one to `CMakeLists.txt` and two to `utils/main.swift`) for every new benchmark added.
+The motivation for creating this script was to eliminate the need to manually add at least three lines to harness files (one to `CMakeLists.txt` and two to `utils/main.swift`) for every new benchmark added.

 **Warning:**